ibm-cloud-docs/ContinuousDelivery/cd_monitoring_metrics.md

 ## Viewing metrics
 {: #cd_view_metrics}

-To monitor {{site.data.keyword.contdelivery_short}} metrics, you must launch the Sysdig web UI instance that is enabled for platform metrics in the region where your {{site.data.keyword.contdelivery_short}} instance is available.
+To monitor {{site.data.keyword.contdelivery_short}} metrics, you must launch the Monitoring web UI instance that is enabled for platform metrics in the region where your {{site.data.keyword.contdelivery_short}} instance is available.
 {: important}

-There are different options to launch the Sysdig web UI and monitor metrics:
+There are different options to launch the Monitoring web UI and monitor metrics:

-### Launching the Sysdig web UI from the {{site.data.keyword.contdelivery_short}} dashboard
+### Launching the Monitoring web UI from the {{site.data.keyword.contdelivery_short}} dashboard
 {: #cd_view_metrics_opt1}

-Complete the following steps to launch the Sysdig web UI from the {{site.data.keyword.contdelivery_short}} dashboard:
+Complete the following steps to launch the Monitoring web UI from the {{site.data.keyword.contdelivery_short}} dashboard:

 1. Log in to {{site.data.keyword.cloud_notm}}.